buddy-compiler/buddy-mlir/docs/dip-opt.md

 padding the extra region used for creating the boundary extrapolated output image. (aaa|abcdefg|ggg)

+The Algorithm used is similar to that of correlation_2d.

-The approach is similar to 2d correlation except the minimum element in the input image in the rectangular region of the kernel is filled.
+The approach is similar to 2d correlation except the minimum or maximum element(for erosion and dilation respectively) in the input image in the rectangular region of the kernel is filled.

+#### 1 .
+2D Erosion(erosion_2d)

+erosion_2d follows an approach similar to correlation_2d except the minimum element in the input image present in the rectangular region of the kernel is filled in the output image.

 An example depicting the syntax of created API is :
  ```mlir